DoyleMichaelJames/Doyle-read-me/README.md

 ---

-### Miscellaneous
+### Miscellaneous 📝

-When I write bug reports, I provide detailed **steps to recreate.** 📝
+When I write bug reports, I provide detailed **steps to recreate.**

-To prioritize bugs, backlogs, roadmaps, etc, I’ll need your help to define:

-- 1, Cost of Doing Nothing 💸;
+**To prioritize** bugs, backlogs, roadmaps, etc, I’ll need your help to define the Cost Of Doing Nothing and the Time To Insight.
-- 2, Time to Insight 💡;

-**To learn** a new domain/skill, I love sandboxes, where I can `click first, ask questions later`.
-I’ll ask ‘false dichotomy’ brainstorm questions --- like “would we rather deploy every single hour or only once per year?” --- often to ask whether it's the right question.
+**To learn**, I love sandboxes, where I can `click first, ask questions later`.
+I’ll ask ‘false dichotomy’ brainstorm questions --- like _“would we rather deploy every single hour or only once per year?”_ --- often to ask whether it's the right question.

-I always hope to learn **what you think** is most important, and which questions you need help answering. 🤔
+I always hope to learn **what you think** is most important, and which questions you need help answering. 💡

 ---